-- Is the risk still relevant? - Is there any movement in the risk score? - Are there controls still in place and operating effectively? - Has anything occurred which might change its impact and/or likelihood? - Have any significant control failures or weaknesses occurred since the last monitoring exercise? - If so, does this indicate whether the risk is increasing or decreasing? - If the risk is increasing do I need to devise more controls or think of other ways of mitigating the risk? - If the risk is decreasing can I relax some existing controls? - Are controls/actions built into appropriate documented action plans? - Are there any new or emerging risks? - Have any of the existing risks ceased to be an issue (and can therefore be archived)?
+- Is the risk still relevant? - Is there any movement in the risk score? - Are there controls still in place and operating effectively? - Has anything occurred which might change its impact and/or likelihood? - Have any significant control failures or weaknesses occurred since the last monitoring exercise? - If so, does this indicate whether the risk is increasing or decreasing? - If the risk is increasing, do I need to devise more controls or think of other ways of mitigating the risk? - If the risk is decreasing, can I relax some existing controls? - Are controls/actions built into appropriate documented action plans?